lsst/sdm_schemas/README.md

 The schemas in this repository serve several different purposes:

  * `yml/imsim.yaml` describes the outputs of the pipelines for LSSTCam-imSim.
    It is used to generate the data preview schemas, which are fixed at the time of their release, while this one will continue to evolve.
 This schema is used by `ci_imsim`, which verifies that the schema of the pipeline output files agree with the contents of this file.

+ * The various `dp0X` schemas represent what is actively being served by the various data previews.
+These are created from `yml/imsim.yaml` at a specific point in time.

  * `yml/hsc.yaml` describes the outputs of the latest data release production pipelines for HyperSuprimeCam.
 This schema is used by `ci_hsc`, which